Visitor Centers and Museums

 General Sherman – the Largest Tree on Earth

 The undisputed King of the Giant Forest, the General Sherman tree is not only the largest living tree in the world, but the largest living organism, by volume, on the planet.
-A giant sequoia (sequoiadendron giganteum), General Sherman is:
+A giant sequoia (sequoiadendron giganteum), General Sherman is approximately:

 The Giant Forest Museum

-About one hour north of the park’s Ash Mountain Entrance.
-Built in 1928, the historic museum building served as Sequoia National Park’s original market, and was designed by renowned architect Gilbert Stanley Underwood (The Ahwahnee® - Yosemite National Park; Grand Canyon Lodge® - North Rim).
+This museum is located about one hour north of the park's Ash Mountain Entrance.
+Built in 1928, the historic museum building served as Sequoia National Park's original market, and was designed by renowned architect Gilbert Stanley Underwood.
 Numerous interpretive forest trails lead away from the museum.

 Foothills Visitor Center